BigSoftVideo/DOTEbase/install.md

 _DOTEbase_ relies on _DOTE_ to create audio waveforms when a project/transcript is created and video/audio files are imported.

-Refer to DOTE's help guide for more information.
+Refer to _DOTE_'s help guide for more information.

 ### _DOTEbase_ license key